-We are Earth scientists and other academics who either don’t fly or who fly less.
+We are Earth scientists, academics, and members of the public who either don’t fly or who fly less.

 In academia there’s an expectation to attend conferences, workshops, and meetings.
 Many academics, including Earth scientists, have large climate footprints dominated by flying.